 The view of the Tomoka River estuary and basin is spectacular.
 The park concession offers kayak and canoe rentals to paddle this serene setting.

-Tomoka State Park with its sister park Bulow Creek State Park make up over 8 miles of the scenic drive known as the "loop".
+Tomoka State Park and its sister park, Bulow Creek State Park, make up over eight miles of the scenic drive known as the "loop."
 The loop offers a view of the way Florida was hundreds of years ago with oak trees that arch over the road creating a tunnel effect.
 Everyone is welcome to enjoy the view and the history of Tomoka Basin State Parks.

 If you are planning a family camping event, we offer a rustic meeting building in the campground for rental.
 It is a favorite for camping families who want to have a large dinner get-together out of the elements.